Techtesh/AWS-CLF-C01-test/Questions.md

 ### What are the advantages of the AWS Cloud?
 (Select TWO)

 - [ ] AWS management of user-owned infrastructure.
-- [ ] Ability to quickly change required capacity.
+- [y] Ability to quickly change required capacity.
-- [ ] High economies of scale.
+- [y] High economies of scale.
 - [ ] Increased deployment time to market.
 - [ ] Increased fixed expenses.